-When are these appropriate to use: You stub your little toe on the corner of a desk at 7am, and you are somehow alone on an uninhabited island.
-Someone casually mentions that Jar-Jar Binks and the Ewoks are an adequate addition to the Star Wars saga.
+When to use these: You stub your little toe on the corner of a desk at 7 AM, and you are alone on an uninhabited island.

 Thankfully, there are other ways to swear in Dutch that don’t involve diseases.
 ‘Friendlier’ Dutch swear words exist and can be used to express anger without making life-long enemies.

-When are these appropriate to use: Someone eats the last bitterbal at the borrel and/or double dips said bitterbal in the mustard cup.
-Someone does not signal a turn when riding a bicycle.
+When to use these: Someone eats the last bitterbal at the borrel or double-dips said bitterbal in the mustard cup.

 You just don’t insult a Dutch person without using the appropriate form of gender, that would be rude.
 So let’s get you up to speed with some of the most heard curses to sling at Dutch men: